augiavedoni/customers-api/README.md

 - If a customer is not found on the system, a 404 code (not found) and a message are going to be returned.
 - It's a small project and it can have more and better validations.
 If you have one in mind, I'll be happy to hear from you :).

+EDIT: this is a new line to verify if the Workflow runs fine.

 ### I'll really hope that you have fun :)